codearachnid/legull/docs/terms-of-service.md

 Site Terms of Service, an Enforceable Legal Agreement.
 As of [legull field="updated"]
-These Terms of Service and our privacy policy (together the “Terms”) govern all use of <URLfield> and that site’s services (together the “Site” or “Services”).
-The Site is owned by <Ownerfield>, a <entitytype>.
+These Terms of Service and our privacy policy (together the “Terms”) govern all use of [legull field="siteurl"] and that site’s services (together the “Site” or “Services”).
+The Site is owned by [legull field="owner_name"], a [legull field="entity_type"].

 The owners and contributors to the Site will be referred to as “we,” “us,” or “our” in these Terms.
 By using the Site or its Services, and/or by clicking anywhere on this Site to agree to these Terms, you are deemed to be a “user” for purposes of the Terms.
 You and every other user (“you” or “User” as applicable) are bound by these Terms.
 You and each user also agree to the Terms by using the Services.
 If any User does not agree to the Terms or the Privacy Policy, such User may not access the Site or use the Services.
 In these Terms, the word “Site” includes the site referenced above, its owner(s), contributors, suppliers, licensors, and other related parties.